Let me know if you’ve heard this one before.

 The better way to look at this is to see that our average maintenance costs for our 2002 Highlander has been just $754.10 a year – or just $62.84 per month!

 Now go down and buy a brand new vehicle fresh off the lot with less than 5 miles on the odometer and I guarantee you’ll pay more than $60 a month on average in “regularly scheduled” maintenance on top of your monthly car payment.
-That’s some expensive peace of mind.
+That’s a really expensive cup of peace of mind.

 Don’t Forget the Minivan!